SufficientlySecure/donations/README.md

 4. When publishing the app you must create managed in-app products for your app in the Google Play Store that matches the ones you defined in ``private static final String[] GOOGLE_CATALOG``

 ## Build flavors
 1. Keep in mind that Google forbits other payment methods besides Google Play.
-Thus in the example two build flavors are used.
+Thus, in the example, two build flavors are used.
 Check out [ExampleApp/build.gradle](https://github.com/sufficientlysecure/donations/blob/master/example/build.gradle).
 The build script adds ``DONATIONS_GOOGLE`` to the auto generated BuildConfig.java.
 2. Add ``<uses-permission android:name="android.permission.INTERNET" />`` to product flavors that use Flattr
 3. Add ``<uses-permission android:name="com.android.vending.BILLING" />`` to product flavors that use Google Play In-app billing